James Frawley (footballer)

-James Frawley (born 20 September 1988) is a former professional Australian rules footballer who played with the Melbourne Football Club, Hawthorn Football Club and St Kilda Football Club in the Australian Football League (AFL).
+James Frawley (born 20 September 1988) is an Australian rules footballer who currently plays for the Gold Coast Suns in the Victorian Football League (VFL) and Palm Beach Currumbin in the Queensland Australian Football League (QAFL).

+He previously played professionally with the Melbourne Football Club, Hawthorn Football Club and St Kilda Football Club in the Australian Football League (AFL).

 AFL career

 While completing his final year at Damascus College Ballarat, Frawley was recruited from the North Ballarat Rebels in the TAC Cup following from his junior ranks at the East Ballarat Junior Football Netbal Club in the Ballarat Football Netball League.
-He was taken by the Melbourne Demons with their first round pick (12th overall) in the 2006 AFL Draft.
+He was taken by the Melbourne Demons with their first round pick (12th overall) in the 2006 AFL draft.
 He is the nephew of a former St Kilda captain, Danny Frawley.

 Melbourne (2007–2014)

 Frawley debuted for the Demons in Round 9, 2007 and played all of his games in defence.
 He played nine senior games in his first year of AFL football.

 Not known for his kicking efficiency, Frawley had a tough and uncompromising defensive style of play.

 The 2010 season was a breakout year for Frawley who, at still only 21 years of age, became one of the premier defenders in the league.
 His season was capped off by being named in the back pocket for the 2010 All-Australian squad and finishing second to Brad Green in Melbourne's Best and Fairest.

 Coming off his breakthrough season in 2010, Frawley's 2011 season started with a setback as he was sidelined for up to three months after tearing his pectoral muscle in January.

 In 2014, under the new coaching structure of Paul Roos, Frawley began to play more of a forward role.
 His defensive efforts inside Melbourne's forward 50 was a contributing factor towards their on-field improvement.